driieenn/DSAFinalGroupProject/README.md

 2. **Run the single-objective optimizer.** Run `python dijkstra_search.py` to see the fastest and cheapest `A -> J` routes.
 3. **Run the Pareto search.** Run `python pareto_search.py` to see the full multi-objective analysis (candidates, eliminated/dominated routes, and the final Pareto front), plus a plot of the objective space.
 4. **Compare with brute force.** Run `python ground_truth_generator.py` and check that its `best_by_time`, `best_by_cost`, and `pareto_front` match steps 2 and 3.
-5. **Observe it all together.** Run `python main.py`, choose mode `4` ("run all three and compare"), and pick a start/destination pair.
+5. **Observe it all together.** Run python `main.py`, choose mode 4 ("run all and compare"), and enter a valid start/destination pair from the printed node list (e.g. A and J).
 You'll see the fastest route, the cheapest route, and the Pareto front side by side.
+(Note: `main.py` exits immediately on an invalid node or matching start/destination rather than re-prompting, so double-check your entries.)
 6. **Verify automatically instead of by eye.** Run `pytest -v` and confirm all tests pass.

 ---